 The driver knee airbag will deploy during frontal collisions or collisions that are up to 30 degrees from the left or the right.
 The airbag will inflate within a few thousandths of a second and deflate on contact with the occupants, thus providing a cushion between the driver's knees and the steering column.
 During overturns, rear collisions and side collisions, the knee airbag will not deploy.
+For item location: See Quick start (page 9).

 Note: The knee airbag has a lower deployment threshold than the front airbags.
-During a minor collision, it is possible that only the knee airbag deploys.
+During a minor collision, it is possible that only the knee airbag deplovs.